as20aa/accountmanager/README.md

 # controller parameter
 you must use the small camel case to set the vo class and parameter in postman, springboot can automatic convert json to vo if you do this.
+# pojo in mybatis
+You should change the setting to make mybatis support pojo to xml